What is ETL?

 As SAS highlights, a few of the common use cases of ETL include:

-- ETL provides historical context for businesses when ETL is used with a data warehouse
+- Providing historical context for businesses when ETL is used with a data warehouse

-- Consolidating and standardizing data makes it easier for analysts to extract insights from the underlying data
+- Consolidating and standardizing data to make it easier for analysts to extract insights

-- ETL processes can also improve productivity as the tools allow data professionals to move data within an organization without having to write code
+- Improving productivity as the ETL processes can allow data professionals to move data within an organization without having to write code

-- ETL is key component of integrating data from various sources and facilitates data streaming
+- Integrating data from various sources which facilitates data streaming

-- ETL ensures that the accuracy and validity of data is audited before it is stored in a data warehouse
+- Ensuring the accuracy and validity of data: ETL can be used to audit data before it is stored in a data warehouse

 As Advertity writes, the goal of ETL in the context of marketing is to increase efficiency: